baitmooth/snow/docs/guides/Inkscape_Guide.md

-# Using Inkscape to contribute to Arcticons
+# Using Inkscape to contribute to Snow

 If you want a great way to get started contributing to this icon pack, here is a simple guide to get started using Inkscape!